A Typical School Day

 We are incredibly lucky to have a fantastic new library, fully stocked with wonderful books.
 Each class is allocated a slot during the week to spend some time in the library.

-We are so proud of the new building, in fact we have even been mentioned in a soon to be published book ‘The Arts in Primary Education’ by Ghislaine Kenyon.
+We are so proud of the new building, in fact we have even been mentioned in the book ‘The Arts in Primary Education’ by Ghislaine Kenyon.

 “Wootton Bassett Infant School has recently built a new library, a ‘house in the trees’: a sort of wonky cottage on stilts, which, as you approach up its wooden staircase, makes your heart beat with the same feelings of anticipation, delight and wonder that a good book does.
 Even more wondrous for a six year old, will be the treetop walk, which will eventually link the library to another school building.
 This architecture communicates a sense of unbounded adventure, echoed in the external balcony spaces and the picture windows both of which look out over the extensive Wiltshire countryside.”